 All measurements and area calculations should be in terms of metres; any properties surveyed or resurveyed should be measured in metres only.
-The RICS Code of Measuring Practice (6th addition) should be followed in all cases.
+RICS Code of Measuring Practice (6th addition) should be followed in all cases.

 Note that shops should be measured to the "shell", i.e. to the inside of permanent walls and not to the shop fitting, and to the building line at the front, not the glass line.

 Areas to be excluded when arriving at a Net Internal Area are as follows:-

-- All stairs and stair wells - Lift wells and escalators - Structural Partitioned Corridors used exclusively as a fire escape. - Corridors used by more than one occupier - Plant rooms (i.e. service plant).
+- (a) All stairs and stair wells - (b) Lift wells and escalators - (c) Structural Partitioned Corridors used exclusively as a fire escape.
+Mixed use areas (i.e. fire corridors / general access) should not be excluded. - (d) Corridors used by more than one occupier - (e) Plant rooms (i.e. service plant).
 Where partly used as storage a pro rata area should be included.
-Process plant rooms e.g. dry cleaners or bakers should be included. - Internal partitions where over 150mm (6 inches) thick - Structural pillars, columns, etc. - Staff toilets (extra toilets provided for the use of the public should be included) - Disabled staff toilets provided to comply with Disability Discrimination Act.
+Process plant rooms e.g. dry cleaners or bakers should be included. - (f) Internal partitions where over 150mm (6 inches) thick - (g) Structural pillars, columns etc. - (h) Staff toilets and disabled staff toilets provided to comply with Disability Discrimination Act.